 In other cases, if a person tested positive for COVID-19 but didn’t have symptoms, the CDC says that person can be around other people after 10 days have passed since taking the test.
 Anyone who has a weakened immune system, however, may need to stay home longer then 10 days.

-For those who've had close contact with a person who had COVID-19, the CDC recommends staying home for 14 days after that exposure.
+For those who've had close contact with a person who has COVID-19, the CDC recommends staying home for 14 days after that exposure.
 (That's based on the incubation period for the illness: it can take up to two weeks from exposure to symptom onset, says CDC.)
 However, the CDC recently acknowledged that a two-week quarantine period can pose an economic hardship on people and therefore added two new quarantine options.
 People who might have been exposed to COVID-19 but haven't developed symptoms can end their quarantine after 10 days, or after 7 days if they test negative for the virus.

 The CDC's recommendations for being around others apply to all kinds of contact.
 Even close contact like hugging or kissing (as long as people meet the CDC's criteria for being symptom-free for the specified period of time) is "generally considered OK," Amesh A. Adalja, MD, senior scholar at the Johns Hopkins Center for Health Security, tells Health.
 "You don't necessarily have to change your behavior, as long as they pass out of that infectious period," he says.